-Tax withholding obligations arise upon vesting of shares of RSUs and PSUs and these obligations must be satisfied at the time they arise through cash payments remitted to the relevant tax authorities.
-To the extent we satisfy our tax withholding obligations with respect to these equity compensation awards by withholding shares and remitting cash to the relevant tax authorities, the amount of expense and net cash payments due for taxes upon the vesting of such equity compensation awards is dependent on the price of our Class A common stock on the applicable vesting dates and could be substantial.
+Tax withholding obligations arise upon vesting of shares of RSUs and PSUs, and these obligations must be satisfied at the time they arise through cash payments remitted to the relevant tax authorities.
+To the extent we satisfy our tax withholding obligations with respect to these equity compensation awards by withholding shares and remitting cash to the relevant tax authorities, the amount of cash payments due for taxes upon the vesting of such equity compensation awards is dependent on the price of our Class A common stock on the applicable vesting dates and could be substantial.
 Future obligations could have a negative impact on our liquidity and ability to use funds for operational purposes.
+During the second quarter of 2024, we paid \$10.8 million in tax withholding obligations arising from the vesting of shares of RSUs and PSUs.

-For illustrative purposes, assuming a stock price of \$60.52 per share (the closing price of our shares of Class A common stock on the NASDAQ on April 1, 2024), we estimate that our tax withholding obligations on account of remaining vesting events for the second quarter of 2024 of \$10.6 million, and for each of the subsequent three quarters through March 31, 2025 of approximately \$2.4 million.
+For illustrative purposes, assuming a stock price of \$51.48 per share (the closing price of our shares of Class A common stock on the The Nasdaq Stock Market on July 1, 2024), we estimate that our tax withholding obligations on account of remaining vesting events for each of the subsequent three quarters through the first quarter of 2025 of approximately \$2.1 million and approximately \$5.0 million for the second quarter 2025.